mhweiner/cjs-mock/README.md

 NodeJS module mocking for CJS (CommonJS) modules for unit testing purposes.
 Similar to [proxyquire](https://www.npmjs.com/package/proxyquire), but simpler and safer.
 Sponsored by [Aeroview](https://aeroview.io).

-**Easy to Use 😃**
+**😃 Easy to Use**
-- Super simple & straightforward documentation.
+- Super simple & straightforward documentation
-- Debugging utility.
+- Powerful debugging utility
-- Built in Typescript support.
+- Built in Typescript support

-**Defensive 🛡**
+**🛡 Defensive & Immutable Mocking**
-- Throws an error if any mocks are unused by module we are mocking.
+- Throws an error if any mocks are unused by module we are mocking
-- Module Cache for the module in question is always deleted before and after mocking to minimize side effects and make behavior more predictable and approximate immutability.
+- Module Cache for mocked modules are always deleted before and after, to minimize side effects and make behavior more predictable and approximate immutability

-**Robust & Reliable 💪**
+**💪 Robust & Reliable**
-- Tiny codebase written in Typescript with only 1 dependency (which is also tiny and itself has no dependencies).
+- Tiny codebase written in Typescript with only 1 tiny dependency

 ## Example